danwerner21/6x0x-DOS65/README.md

 ```
 (note that the register values may be different for your build)

-At this juncture it is convienent (but not essential) to redirect the console to the serial port so that all operations can be done from your attached PC.
+At this juncture it is convenient (but not essential) to redirect the console to the serial port so that all operations can be done from your attached PC.
 (9600 baud, 8 bit, no stop bit, no parity)

 To do this type:
 ```